 8—Apologize and Provide Reparations

 Apologize publicly and provide indemnification to victims of police violence and racial discrimination in policing, prosecution and sentencing.
 Pass the Commission to Study Reparation Act H.R.40 and S.1083.
 Mandate Congress implement and enact the recommended reparation proposals within 120 days of the submission of the Commission’s report, and immediately begin reparation disbursement to improve the lives of African descendants in the United States and to foster economic, social and political parity.
-Invest in equitable opportunities for First Nations, and provide reparations to all descendants of Indigenous Peoples of America.
-Recognize all First Nations and honor in perpetuity all treaties (including those not ratified), as well as obligations to support self-determination and return stolen land.
+Invest in equitable opportunities for Tribal Nations, and provide reparations to all descendants of Indigenous Peoples of America.
+Recognize all Tribal Nations and honor in perpetuity all treaties (including those not ratified), as well as obligations to support self-determination and return stolen land.
 Issue and read a formal apology to the Black Americans and Indigenous Peoples.
 Implement comprehensive, factual and unabridged social studies pertaining to Black Americans and Indigenous Peoples as part of the national curriculum, to combat their erasure, foster compassion and shift the paradigm of systemic racism and implicit bias.

 9—End the War on Drugs

 End the criminalization of drug use and drug addiction.
 Pass the CARE Act of 2019.
-Expunge all nonviolent drug-related convictions, and in lieu of arrest provide mental health, behavioral health and addiction recovery services nationwide; on Indigenous lands, provide resources for those services to be overseen by First Nations and implemented at the discretion of each Sovereign Indigenous Nation.
-Legalize marijuana at the federal and state levels, and respect the Sovereignty of First Nations that jurisdictionally protects all 573 recognized Nations from any federal or state penalty for the cultivation of marijuana.
+Expunge all nonviolent drug-related convictions, and in lieu of arrest provide mental health, behavioral health and addiction recovery services nationwide; on Indigenous lands, provide resources for those services to be overseen by Tribal Nations and implemented at the discretion of each Sovereign Indigenous Nation.
+Legalize marijuana at the federal and state levels, and respect the Sovereignty of Tribal Nations that jurisdictionally protects all 573 recognized Nations from any federal or state penalty for the cultivation of marijuana.
 Pass the Marijuana Businesses Access to Banking Act of 2015, and invest state and federal revenue from legal marijuana into communities most impacted by the War on Drugs.

 10—End Carceral Punishment